-These are Staedtler’s high-end offering for those interested in water color pencils.
+These are Staedtler’s high-end offering for those interested in watercolor pencils.
 Everything about this is upgraded from their lower lines: better blending, more vivid colors, smoother strokes, and more color options.
-Obviously this comes at a higher price but for the package you get with these it is definitely justifiable if you are interested in a long-term, top shelf offering.
+Obviously, this comes at a higher price but for the package you get with these, it is definitely justifiable if you are interested in a long-term, top shelf offering.
 Sets range from a 12 piece all the way up to their largest example, a 60 piece.
 These are wax-based and hexagonal-shaped and sure to fill just about everybody’s needs.

 Visual Appeal – 5/5

 Fantastic blending and excellent shading throughout the entire set.
-A softer wax than many of their other lines so thick application is a breeze.
+They have a softer wax than many of their other lines so thick application is a breeze.
 A good understanding of these can result in a very dynamic range of results, both directly in regards to color and depth but even in texture.
 These take very well to water and only need a small amount to really make a difference.
-Even in heavy water applications the color stays true and you can cover a lot of area while still maintaining your desired color depth.
+Even in heavy water applications, the color stays true and you can cover a lot of area while still maintaining your desired color depth.
 The increase up to 60 colors really opens up the color palette and essentially any color you desire is either already in pencil form or can easily be achieved through some simple blending.